Ottoman Empire Social Structure

 The second most influential Ağa was the Chief Black Eunuch (Harem Ağası), who was in charge of the Harem.
 Black eunuchs’ living quarter can be seen in the entrance of Topkapı Palace Harem Rooms.

 Governor of a district or province.
-The word is now used simply to mean “Mr.” Famous district of Istanbul, Beyoğlu, actually means son of a governor.
+This word is now used simply to mean “Mr.” Famous district of Istanbul, Beyoglu, actually means son of a governor.
+It’s atrributed to Alvisa Gritti son of the Doge of Venice who had lived in Istanbul in 16th Century.

 Spiritual leader of Islamic World.
 The first Caliphs were companions of Prophet Mohammed.
 Abu Bakr, Umar, Uthman, Ali.
 They were humble leaders of Islamic society.